 This is the one I purchased: Revlon 1875W Volumizing Turbo Hair Dryer.
 My hair is curly so having a diffuser is a necessity.

-When our guest first arrived they stuffed towels at the bottom of the doors that connected to the main house.
+When our guests first arrived they stuffed towels at the bottom of the doors that connected to the main house.
 We did not think of the gaps at the bottoms of the doors prior to their arrival.
 The towels actually helped with the noise because without them we could hear everything and our guests let us know they could as well.
 Oops!

 During their stay, I purchased these Door Draft Stoppers to put on our side of the doors but since they left I switched them to the Airbnb side.
 They do make it a bit more difficult to open the doors now but they help with sound and privacy control for our guests.